-Staffing in the Recovery Area: One staff member and at least one other person shall attend a patient in the recovery room.
+Staffing in the Recovery Area (PACU): One staff member and at least one other person shall attend a patient in the recovery room.
 There shall always be two persons in the recovery area when a patient is recovering from anesthesia and the procedure.
 One of these persons must be a registered nurse.
 The second person may be any employee, a physician, or a significant other of the patient.
 Instead of two people, the facility can have (1) live visual observation, (2) electronic observation, or (3) any other reasonable measure taken to ensure patient protection and privacy.
 When electronic observation is used, live observation/monitoring of the camera must be occurring.
 The monitoring does not replace the requirement of one RN in PACU.

 Unlicensed persons assisting or participating in any surgical procedures: There is a prohibition against an unlicensed person assisting or participating in any surgical procedure unless the facility has authorized the person to do so following a competency assessment of that unlicensed person.
-The unlicensed person must be under the direct and immediate supervision of a licensed physician and the activity is not one that may only be performed by a licensed health care practitioner.
-One example would be an equipment sales person actively participating in a procedure or other patient care activity.
+The unlicensed person must be under the direct and immediate supervision of a licensed physician.
+The activity cannot be one that may only be performed by a licensed health care practitioner.
+One example of a prohibition would be an equipment sales person without clinical skills actively participating in a procedure or other patient care activity.